1,001 Sayings and Deeds of the Prophet

 The Prophet said, "Whoever wears silk in this world shall not wear it in the Hereafter."

 Then again, a wearer of silk in the here-and-now may be denied access to Paradise altogether.
 This is the type of stuff a religious scholar could probably sort out.

 Narrated Umar bin Al-Khattab:

 Allah's Apostle said, "None wears silk in this world, but he who will have no share in the Hereafter."

-I am also fairly positive that a religious scholar somewhere has offered a definitive opinion as to how much silk a seamstress can use as decoration on a garment and remain within the Law, but I am sorry, I can’t be bothered to look him up, and neither should you.
+I am sure a religious scholar somewhere has offered a definitive opinion as to how much silk a seamstress can use as decoration on a garment and still remain within the Law.

 Narrated Aba Uthman An-Nahdi: